Thailand says COVID-19 vaccinations to start next month

-BANGKOK (Reuters) - Thailand said on Monday it would start its coronavirus inoculation programme next month by administering 50,000 doses of AstraZeneca’s vaccine to high-risk groups, as it faces accusations of being too slow to secure vaccines.
+BANGKOK (Reuters) - Thailand said on Monday it would start its coronavirus inoculation programme next month by administering the AstraZeneca vaccine to high-risk groups, as it faces accusations of being too slow to secure vaccines.

-“We will start with medical personnel and high-risk individuals and areas,” senior health official Sopon Mekton, told reporters.

-Health workers in Samut Sakhon province, the epicentre of the latest outbreak, would be the first to be inoculated, then elderly and people with chronic diseases.
+Health workers in Samut Sakhon province, the epicentre of the latest outbreak, where more than 900 infections were reported on Monday, would be the first to be inoculated with the initial delivery of 50,000 doses.

+The elderly and people with chronic diseases would also be a priority, officials said.

-Thailand’s food and drug administration last week approved AstraZeneca’s vaccine for emergency use but has yet to grant authorisation for that of Sinovac Biotech, of which Thailand has ordered two million doses.
+Thailand’s food and drug administration last week approved AstraZeneca’s vaccine for emergency use but has yet to grant authorisation for that of Sinovac Biotech, of which Thailand has ordered 2 million doses.

 Health Minister Anutin Charnvirakul on Monday said AstraZeneca would be supplying 50,000 fewer doses of the vaccine than the 200,000 Thailand had ordered.

-“With the orders they have at hand, they just confirmed to us, they would supply 150,000 doses,” Anutin told reporters, without elaborating, adding Thailand had initially requested one million doses.
+“With the orders they have at hand, they just confirmed to us, they would supply 150,000 doses,” Anutin told reporters, without elaborating, adding Thailand had initially requested 1 million doses.

-Thailand has so far recorded only 13,687 infections and 75 coronavirus deaths.

 The government has been criticised for taking too long to procure vaccines while neighbours in Southeast Asia start vaccinations or race to secure supplies from multiple companies.
 The government has rejected the criticism.